ujjwalguptaofficial/fortjs-doc/docs/tutorial/cookie.md

 ---
 Title: "Cookie"
 Keywords: "cookie, http, manipulation, fortjs, node"
+Description: "How to access Http Cookie in node using fortjs"
 ---

 `cookie` is class member of Wall, Guard , Shield and Controller.